-Travelling around Thailand ?
-You’re in for a treat.
+If you're planning a trip to Thailand, you’re in for a treat.
 It’s an amazing country, full of adventure.
 In fact, it’s Asia Pacific’s most popular tourist destination.
 With so much to see and do, you won’t want to stick to one place.

 To act as your go-to guide to travelling around the country, we’ve picked out the top dos and don’ts.
 Check them out:

 There are few affordable opportunities around the world to see well-treated animals in their natural habitat.
 But in Thailand you can – including amazing elephants and turtles.
+Make sure you choose the sanctuary wisely and avoid places where the elephants are ill-treated.

 (image credit to: https://www.flickr.com/photos/132646954@N02/)